🚫 Moderate Twitch chat with message filters automatically

 Excluding a setting profile from auto moderation

-You can exclude a setting profile from auto moderation by deactivating the «Enable the spam filter for this specific group and settings»
+You can exclude a setting profile from auto moderation by deactivating the «Enable message filtering» checkbox while adjusting its settings.

 This means Moobot will deactivate the filtering for the selected filter for any user the profile applies to, allowing you to e.g. exclude your Twitch subs, Twitch VIPs and Moobot regulars from the filter.